Privacy Policy

 To improve its services, the Museum collects information from visitors about visitation and its programs.
 This may be solicited, such as through a visitor survey, or unsolicited, such as letters or emails.
 Solicited information collection is in general anonymous, although participants have the option of providing personal details in order to become a Member or to subscribe to a mailing list.

-Visitor surveys are conducted using Survey Monkey.
-Privacy policy for Survey Monkey can be found here - Privacy Notice | SurveyMonkey
+Visitor surveys may be conducted using Survey Monkey.
+The privacy policy for Survey Monkey can be found here - Privacy Notice | SurveyMonkey

 Donations